 Hip dysplasia is a genetic condition in which the hip joint does not develop properly, leading to pain, lameness, and arthritis.
-Regular screening and responsible breeding practices can help reduce the prevalence of hip dysplasia in Tosa Inus.
+Regular screening and responsible breeding practises can help reduce the prevalence of hip dysplasia in Tosa Inus.

 Bloat is a life-threatening condition that can affect deep-chested breeds like the Tosa Inu.
 It occurs when the stomach fills with gas and twists on itself, cutting off blood flow.
 This condition requires immediate veterinary intervention.